-Agency contact person and place where comments are to be submitted.
+Place where comments are to be submitted and deadline for submission.
 Written comments on the proposed rules must be received at the following address or email no later than August 17, 2006:

+Elaine Pridgen

-Elaine Pridgen Office of Legal Counsel Dept. of Workforce Development P.O.
-Box 7946 Madison, WI 53707-7946 (608) 267-9403 elaine.pridgen@dwd.state.wi.us
+Office of Legal Counsel

+Dept. of Workforce Development

+P.O.
+Box 7946

+Madison, WI 53707-7946

+(608) 267-9403

+elaine.pridgen@dwd.state.wi.us